×

 If you have not spent a lot of time in Rio Dulce, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Rio Dulce, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Rio Dulce for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and potential renovation expenses.
 It also requires a long-term commitment, as selling a home can take time and effort.
 If you're not sure about your long-term plans or if you prefer not to deal with maintenance and other homeowner responsibilities, renting might be a better option for you.
 Renting a home in Rio Dulce offers more flexibility, which can be beneficial if you're unsure about your long-term plans or if your job requires you to move frequently.
 It also allows you to avoid the costs and responsibilities associated with homeownership.
 However, renting doesn't allow you to build equity and your monthly rent payments could increase over time.
 In conclusion, both buying and renting a home in Rio Dulce have their pros and cons.
 It's important to carefully consider your personal circumstances, financial situation, and long-term plans before making a decision.
-Consulting with a real estate professional or financial advisor could also be beneficial," remarked one expat in Rio Dulce, Guatemala.
+Consulting with a real estate professional or financial advisor could also be beneficial," commented one expat who made the move to Rio Dulce.

 What should I pack when moving to Rio Dulce?